ElOceanografo/FactorLoadingMatrices.jl/README.md

  -2.74867   -0.128697    0.301587
 ```

-This package also exports a function `varimax` (originally implemented by Haotian Li as part of [NGWP.jl](https://github.com/haotian127/NGWP.jl)) to perform the [varimax](https://en.wikipedia.org/wiki/Varimax_rotation) rotation on loading matrices.
+This package also exports a function `varimax` (modified from the implementation by Haotian Li in [NGWP.jl](https://github.com/haotian127/NGWP.jl)) to perform the [varimax](https://en.wikipedia.org/wiki/Varimax_rotation) rotation on loading matrices.

 ## Bayesian factor analysis using Turing